broeker/jumpsuit/src/pages/index.md

 image: /img/jsheader.jpg
 mainpitch:
   description: >-
-    From the dawn of time, web developers hath sought to make things better.
-    [^1] But today our world is more difficult than ever.
+    From the dawn of time, web developers hath sought to make things better.[^1] But today our world is more difficult than ever.
 Our projects are more expensive.
 Harder to manage and secure.
 Less fun to build.
-Slower and more complicated to use.[^also]
+Slower and more complicated to use.
   title: ''
 mainbody:
   content: >-